-The Master of Nursing (MN) program prepares RNs for clinical practice in a range of settings as leaders, managers, care providers, and educators.
-The curriculum has a strong emphasis on mentoring, both in terms of advanced practicum placements and with the faculty and offers curriculum options in Leadership in Healthcare Delivery or Nurse Educator.
-The core coursework for both curriculum options includes research, health systems, health policy, leadership, and social issues related to health.
+The Master of Nursing (MN) program prepares RNs for practice in a range of settings as leaders, managers, care providers, and educators.
+The core coursework includes research, health systems, health policy, leadership, and social issues related to health.

 Why seek a Master of Nursing degree?